niuers/AlwaysLearning/Machine Learning/Feature Engineering.md

    1. With one-hot encoding, the intercept term represents the global mean of the target variable y, and each of the linear coefficients represents how much that category’s average y differs from the global mean.
    1. The advantage is that each feature clearly corresponds to a category.
    1. Moreover, missing data can be encoded as the all-zeros vector, and the output should be the overall mean of the target variable.
+   1. Space requirement:	O(n) using the sparse vector format, where n is the number of data points
+   1. Computation requirement: O(nk) under a linear model, where k is the number of categories
+   1. Pros
+      1. Easiest to implement; Potentially most accurate; Feasible for online learning
+   1. Cons
+      1. Computationally inefficient; Does not adapt to growing categories; Not feasible for anything other than linear models; Requires large-scale distributed optimization with truly large datasets